Haven-jiang/demo/src/main/resources/static/docs/implementations.md

 title: Implementations
 ---

-Thanks to many of AdminLTE users, there are multiple implementations of the template for easy integration with back-end frameworks.
+Thanks to many of AdminLTE userAuths, there are multiple implementations of the template for easy integration with back-end frameworks.
 The following are some of them:

 ##### AdminLTE v3.0